 HOW IS A TRIGGER POINT INJECTION PERFORMED?

-Trigger point injections can be performed in your physician’s office if the injection is indicated by your physician as a treatment for your pain symptoms.
-The area at the trigger point is cleaned and a numbing agent is used to lessen the pain associated with an injection.
-Then a small needle is inserted with an anesthetic and sometimes a corticosteroid is injected.
+Trigger point injections can be administered in our office.
+First, the area at the trigger point is cleaned, and a numbing agent is used to lessen the pain associated with an injection.
+Then a tiny needle is inserted with an anesthetic, and sometimes a corticosteroid is injected.